 Lenses with electronic elements had already been created previously.
 For example, there are lenses for monitoring intraocular pressure in patients with glaucoma.
 However, they are created using materials that do not have the flexibility and transparency.

-New height in this area is reached by specialists of the Ulsan National Institute of Science and Technology (UNIST), who conducted the study along with Samsung and other organizations.
+A new achievement in this area is reached by specialists of the Ulsan National Institute of Science and Technology (UNIST), who conducted the study along with Samsung and other organizations.
 To provide flexibility and transparency a special nanotechnology material was used.

 As for organic elements, low conductivity is the problem.
 The solution was to use a structure in which the silver nanowires are stacked between layers of graphene.
-This structure has the necessary flexibility, low resistance and a high value of the visible light transmittance (94%).
+This structure has the necessary flexibility, low resistance, and a high value of the visible light transmittance (94%).

 Taking a regular soft contact lens, the scientists combined it with the received material and integrated LED lights.
 Although this product cannot be called a display (so far it has only one pixel), it can be a start to the development of mini-screens that cover the cornea of the eye.

-The researchers say that the ultimate goal is to provide “smart” lenses with capabilities of the Google Glass computer.
+The researchers say that the ultimate goal is to provide “smart” lenses with the capabilities of the Google Glass computer.
 Although it is clear that the release of such a product is still very far away.